 Retail dietitians are often asked by customers for help finding a better-for-you bread because product names and packaging can be super confusing.
 Plus, combing through the many available options and looking closely at Nutrition Facts labels and ingredient statements can take a lot of time.

 We like to say that the center of the store, where the bread aisle and other shelf-stable foods are found, is where Guiding Stars really shines.
 The program’s star ratings, which can be found on store shelves or in an e-commerce environment, inform consumers where in terms of nutrition, the products start getting “good.”
-Let’s dive into why only about 1 in 3 options in the bread aisle earns Guiding Stars.
+Let’s dive into why only about half of the options in the bread aisle earn Guiding Stars.

 Consumers are often surprised by the amount of added sodium that can be found in breads.
 Unfortunately, for some people this realization might not happen until they have been diagnosed with hypertension and prescribed a low sodium diet.
 The American Heart Association includes breads and rolls in their “Salty Six” list of popular foods that can add high levels of sodium to your diet.
 They are included with other salty foods like pizza, sandwiches, cold cuts and cured meats, soup, and burritos and tacos.

 Have you ever tried finding a sliced bread without any added sugar?
 It might take a while.
 You’re more likely to find sweeteners like brown sugar, high fructose corn syrup, molasses or plain, old sugar in ingredient statements.
 Now that manufacturers are required to adopt the new Nutrition Facts label that calls out added sugar, you might be surprised to see the daily value amount listed for breads.